How Medicine Defines You May Cause You More Problems

 The diagnosis of depression, just like other diagnoses such as irritable bowel syndrome, arthritis, asthma, obesity and restless leg syndrome is simply based on gross signs and symptoms.
 And some diagnsoses, like osteoporosis, are not made based on any symptoms.
 A diagnosis of osteoporosis is based on the results of a bone density scan.
 The analogy I like to use is that if you’re in an airplane flying over a large city, you may be able to tell that there’s a traffic jam on the highway, but the reason why remains a mystery.
 Similarly, your symptoms are the 50,000-foot view, but biochemical evaluations can likely answer the crucial question, “Doctor, but why do I feel this way?”
 Unfortunately, most patients are so relieved once they receive a diagnosis that they usually don’t go beyond that point and ask, “Why?
 What are the underlying causes and what can be done about them?”
 And doctors seldom ever go beyond their diagnoses to ask themselves, “Why?”

-Health is More than Just Lack of Disease
+More than Just Lack of Disease

 Health is a sense of wellbeing that is defined by three different time elements: your past actions and you and your family’s medical history, your current health and the risks for future problems.